ansible/awx/docs/docsite/rst/userguide/credentials.rst

 If passwords are used, the |at| handles those by responding directly to the password prompt and decrypting the password before writing it to the prompt.

-.. (commented out from note above, add back once api guide is extended again) Refer to :ref:`Unified Job List API Endpoint <controllerapi:unified_job_list>` in the |atapi| for more information.
+.. (commented out from note above, add back once api guide is extended again) Refer to :ref:`Unified Job List API Endpoint <unified_job_list>` in the |atapi| for more information.